 Cardiac MRI

-Magnetic resonance imaging (MRI) uses a magnetic field, computer and radio waves to create 3D images of internal organs and structures.
-A cardiac MRI, or heart MRI, gives doctors detailed pictures of a heart and its surrounding structures.
-Doctors use cardiac MRIs to diagnose and monitor heart conditions.
+Magnetic resonance imaging (MRI) uses a magnetic field, radio waves, and advanced computer technology to create detailed 3D images of internal organs and structures.
+A cardiac MRI, or heart MRI, provides highly detailed images of the heart and its surrounding anatomy, enabling doctors to diagnose and monitor heart conditions with precision.

 Cardiac MRI Scan Uses